If you’re looking to step up your game on trails and improve your mountain bike riding, full suspension mountain bikes are a good way to go.

 - Conclusion: Is Full Suspension Worth It?

 So let’s dive right in.
 Below are our picks for the top 8 full suspension mountain bikes currently on the market.

-The rear suspension is especially good.
-With a level link suspension system providing 160mm we found it really comfortable to ride on trails.
+The rear and front disc brakes are especially good.
+With a single pivot technology, we found it really comfortable to ride and easier pedaling.

-The brakes are also very very good and responsive, meaning an overall safer ride.
+The Tektro disc brakes are also very very good and responsive, meaning an overall safer ride.